 - 2 tbsp vegan milk

-- 5 tbsp flour - all purpose or white whole wheat
+- 5 tbsp white whole wheat flour

 - ½ tsp baking powder